See Also: The Best Hotels in Amsterdam

 Seven Bridges Hotel – Local Transport

 - Walking: Easy walking distance to Rembrandtplein and its nightlife, Hermitage Amsterdam, Rembrandt’s House, and numerous museums and art galleries of the southern canal ring.
-Museum Quarter, attractions in the Medieval Centre, and the Red Light District, and numerous restaurants, bars, and shops also an easy walk away.
+Museum Quarter, attractions in the Medieval Center, and the Red Light District, and numerous restaurants, bars, and shops also an easy walk away.

 - Tram: Direct tram connections from the Keizersgracht stop to Centraal Station and De Pijp district.